NOTE 3(C) : INVESTMENT PROPERTY

 (i) Foreign currency risk

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
 The Company operates in international markets and therefore is exposed to foreign currency risk arising from foreign currency transactions.
 The exposure relates primarily to the Company's operating activities (when the revenue or expense is denominated in foreign currency), borrowings in foreign currencies and investment in overseas subsidiaries.
-Over ninety percent of Company's foreign currency transactions are in USD while the rest are in EURO, CNY, VND.GBP and KRW.
+Over ninety percent of Company's foreign currency transactions are in USD while the rest are in EURO, CNY, GBP, VND and KRW.
 The risk is measured through forecast of highly probable foreign currency cash flows.

 The Company's risk management policy is hedging of net foreign currency exposure at all points in time through foreign exchange forward contracts, vanilla option contracts and cross currency interest rate swaps.
 The objective of the hedging is to eliminate the currency risk due to volatility in exchange rates.